JeyakumarCK/ud/CarND-Advanced-Lane-Lines-P4/README.md

 In my code `p4.py`, I have created a function called **`getBinaryImage()`** which takes a color image as input and gives out the thresholded binary output image.
 This function is called in the main **`pipeline()`** function to get the binary image.
 Following are the steps followed to arrive at the binary image.

  1. Undistort image
- 2. Perspective Transform
+ 2. Convert the image from RGB to HSV color space
+ 3. Pickup the Yellow colored pixels from the HSV image with a threshold
+ 4. Similarly, pickup the White colored pixels from the HSV image with a threshold
- 3. Convert the image from RGB to HLS color space
+ 5. Convert the image from RGB to HLS color space
- 4. Apply Sobel operator in x direction on S-Channel with kernal size of 7 and threshold of 20 to 100
- 5. Apply Sobel operator in y direction on S-Channel with kernal size of 7 and threshold of 20 to 100
- 6. Apply magnitude threshold on Sobel x & y derivatives, with kernal size of 7 and threshold of 20 to 100
- 7. Apply Directional threshold on Sobel x & y derivatives, with kernal size of 7 and threshold of 0.7 to 1.3
+ 6. Pickup the White colored pixels from the HLS image with a suitable threshold
+ 7. Pickup the White colored pixels from the original image as well with the suitable threshold
- 8. Combine all 4 binaries (either sobel derivaties or directional & magnitude derivatives should be 1)
+ 8. Combine all 4 colored binaries with an bitwise or condition
- 9. Apply Color threshold on S-Channel image with the range of 20 to 100
- 10. Finally combine the color thresholded and binary thresholded image to get the final thresholded binary image.
+ 9. Finally, Perspective Transform with the src and dst coordinates and arrive at the warped image

 An example thresholded image is shown below.
 (Note: This image is taken by skipping the Step-2: Perspective Transformation)
 ![Thresholded Binary Image](output_images/pipeline_image_threshcolorbin.png)